hankarry/SPFlash-tool-error-code/REEAME-EN.md

 l  Please check if your scatter file exists and is not used by other software.

 1.54    S_DL_UNSECURE_MAUI_TO_SECURE_BB
+Un-secure MAUI cannot be downloaded into Secure BB!
+Please use security-enabled MAUI.

 1.55    S_SECURITY_SLA_INVALID_AUTH_FILE
  [Description]